 Ideally, you can try to avoid burning backcountry and desolate back roads in fire areas entirely.
 By planning ahead just a bit you can salvage your vacation and help everyone stay safe!
 Check with local land managers — out west, a good bet is Bureau of Land Management or the USDA Forest Service.
 The National Park Service is another good spot to find information about on-going incidents in your intended travel area.

 This might be a great time (for most regions winter is for skiing not smoky wildfires) to check with your insurance providers.
 Check to see if your home is covered for wildfire damage (you’ll travel at ease with questions answered.)
-Also check with your trip insurance provider — or get trip insurance, perhaps — depending on where you’re headed.
+Also check with your trip insurance provider and buy travel insurance before you go.
 If it’s late August and you’re taking in Yosemite or the Klamath National Forest, yes, you might want to do some checking.

 If you have reservations in hotels or resorts and you know fires are impacting the area, call ahead (by a few days).
 There may be flexible options for cancelling due to the situation.
 Most are used to it and will be able to help you with options.
 They may even provide information about road closures and extra local tips.
 As unhelpful as it may seem for planning — things change quickly for better and worse — a road closed one day can open the next if the wind shifts and smoke clears.